arnaudgolfouse/gdnative-doc-rs/README.md

 More informations can be found in the [documentation](TODO).

 The format of the configuration file can be found [here](configuration_file-format.md).

-## Example

-An example of the output can be found in `example/dijkstra-map`.
-It can be re-built by simply `cd`ing into the `example/dijkstra-map` directory, and running `cargo build`.

 ## Limitations